50 reasons to love the UK and Ireland

 Come the summer months however, West Yorkshire is cricket mad with Yorkshire playing at Headingley in Leeds for the best of test, T20 and international matches.
 But wherever you are you won’t be far from a cricket pitch and passions running high, for senior and junior fixtures, weekdays and weekends.

 For the cycle lovers, West Yorkshire is home to the Tour de Yorkshire.
 Following the huge response to the 2014 visit by the Tour De France, the county secured its own bike race, attracting more than two million spectators each year over its annually changing route.
-For those who fancy a go, there is always the Tour de Yorkshire Ride, in which thousands take part for charity and experience the Tour de France legacy.
+And for those who fancy a go, there is always the Tour de Yorkshire Ride, in which thousands take part for charity and experience the Tour de France legacy.
 If you fancy claiming your own yellow jersey on the hilly Yorkshire terrain, why not try the Colne Valley Mountain Challenge which takes riders round a tough 30-mile on and off-road route?

 Also try Havok Bike Park, man-made, off-road, mountain bike trail at Cockhill Wood, Todmorden, with two downhill trails graded red and black and three orange free-ride trails varying in difficulty, and a set of jumps.
 Or for scooter riders, skaters, and BMX bikers enjoy Mags on Ramps indoor skate park, just outside Halifax centre, with lots of outdoor parks around.